-How People Search: Classifying & Understanding User Intent
+How People Search: Understanding User Intent

 Minor Interpretations

-A lot of queries will also have less common interpretations, and these can often be locale dependent.
+A lot of queries will also have less common interpretations, and these can often be locale-dependent.

 Do – Know – Go

 Do, Know, Go is a concept that search queries can be segmented into three categories: Do, Know, and Go.

-These classifications then to an extent determine the type of results that Google delivers to its users.
+These classifications then, to an extent, determine the type of results that Google delivers to its users.

 Do (Transactional Queries)

 When a user performs a “do” query, they are looking to achieve a specific action, such as purchasing a specific product or booking a service.

-These are important to e-commerce websites for example, where a user may be looking for a specific brand or item.
+These are important to e-commerce websites, for example, where a user may be looking for a specific brand or item.

-Device action queries are also a form of do query and are becoming more and more important given how we interact with our smartphones and other technologies.
+Device action queries are also a form of do query and are becoming more and more important, given how we interact with our smartphones and other technologies.

 Ten years ago, Apple launched the first iPhone, which changed our relationship with our handheld devices.

-The smartphone meant more than just a phone, it opened our access to the internet on our terms.
+The smartphone meant more than just a phone.
+It opened our access to the internet on our terms.

 Obviously, before the iPhone, we had 1g, 2g, and WAP – but it was really 3g that emerged around 2003 and the birth of widgets and apps that changed our behaviors.

 Device Action Queries & Mobile Search

 Mobile search surpassed desktop search globally in May 2015 in the greater majority of verticals.
-In fact, a recent study indicates that 57 percent of traffic comes from mobile and tablet devices.
+In fact, a 2017 study indicates that 57% of traffic comes from mobile and tablet devices.

 Google has also moved with the times – the two mobile-friendly updates and the impending mobile-first index being obvious indicators of this.